-The Southcentral Mississippi Works LWDA encompasses 17 counties and is served by two EDCs that divide the area into two nearly separate regions within southwest Mississippi: the Greater Jackson Alliance (GJA) and Southwest Mississippi Partnership (SWMSP).
+The Southcentral Mississippi Works LWDA encompasses 17 counties, including the state capital, and is served by two EDCs that divide the area into two nearly separate regions within southwest Mississippi: the Greater Jackson Alliance (GJA) and Southwest Mississippi Partnership (SWMSP).
 GJA is a regional alliance organized to develop and implement a marketing strategy to promote Greater Jackson and to enhance cooperation between the various governmental jurisdictions in Greater Jackson.
 This area is focused on its strongest industry, healthcare, and interested in expanding into new industries.
 SWMSP unites 10 counties in southwest Mississippi toward a regional economic development vision.
 SWMSP has targeted metal fabrication, plastics, contact centers, and food processing as key industries.
 Metal fabrication could help support some new industries in Mississippi, such as semiconductor manufacturing.
 It is also worth noting the division of the Southcentral Mississippi Works LWDA by metropolitan and non-metropolitan areas.

 The Southcentral Mississippi Works LWDA serves as a major connection point to Louisiana.
 The Jackson metropolitan statistical area consists of six counties in the northeastern part of this LWDA.
-The presence, size, and expansion of this metropolitan area are represented in its population density (122.7 people per square mile, up from 116.8 people per square mile in 2014), with nearly 55.6 percent of residents remaining in their county for work (down from 56.3 percent in 2014).
-There are also four micropolitan statistical areas that help define this region, with a lower population density (72.7 people per square mile, up from 53.3 people per square mile in 2014) but a higher percentage of residents who stay in their county for work (76.9 percent, up from 68.5 percent in 2014).
+The presence, size, and expansion of this metropolitan area are represented in its population density (122.6 people per square mile, up from 121.6 people per square mile in 2014), with nearly 58.8 percent of residents remaining in their county for work (down from 59 percent in 2014).
+There are also four micropolitan statistical areas that help define this region, with a lower population density (72 people per square mile, down from 73.9 people per square mile in 2014) but a higher percentage of residents who stay in their county for work (77.7 percent, down from 81.1 percent in 2014).
 Additionally, there are seven non-core counties clustered in the southeastern and southwestern parts of this LWDA.
-The lack of metropolitan and micropolitan areas in these counties leads to higher percentages of residents leaving their county for work (37.6 percent, down from 38.6 percent in 2014), with long average commute times (31.9 minutes).
+The lack of metropolitan and micropolitan areas in these counties leads to higher percentages of residents leaving their county for work (54.8 percent, down from 55.6 percent in 2014), with long average commute times (31.8 minutes).
 Many people in these counties are likely to commute to border metropolitan or micropolitan counties for work or training.